 It comes with a fully-fledged built-in compositor, which allows you to post-produce your renders without leaving a blender, which is great if one works on his/her projects.

-It was stably released in 2008, developed by Autodesk Media and entertainment is a digital video compositor used for rotoscoping.
+It was stably released in 2008, and developed by Autodesk Media and entertainment a digital video compositor used for rotoscoping.

 The process of rotoscoping has changed with the appearance of computers, which now get the results done, although the process is still named after the original device.